FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 To insert a new element it is necessary to find the first available space in the structure looking for an empty spot from top to bottom and left to right order.

 After that, it may be necessary to rearrange the structure, this process will compare the value inserted with the parent value based on the type of heap.
-The elements should be swap if not follow the heap property and continue to bubble until find the right spot in the structure.
+The elements should be swap if not follow the heap property and continue to bubble until finding the right spot in the structure.

 In this function, we might have to make a comparison at each level of the structure and then swap the elements until the root element.
 Every time a new value goes up it takes O(1) time.
 So, the worst-case time complexity is O(nlg n) because we insert the value at the end of the heap and traverse up.